 You don’t want to be the kid who shows up with a U-Haul and a minivan full of stuff.
 You won’t need your mom’s entire linen closet or a kitchen’s worth of pots and pans.
 Bring the bare minimum—one or two towels, two sets of sheets and a single set of dishes.
 The minute you set foot inside your tiny dorm room, you’ll understand why.

-Your bed might (hopefully) be comfortable, but it shouldn’t serve as the room’s lounge and study spaces.
-Instead, easily and inexpensively create a social nook with a few poufs.
+Although your bed is comfortable, it should not serve as the room’s lounge and study spaces.
+Instead, find ways to easily create a social nook with a few poufs.
+They easily fit under a lofted bed when they’re not being used, giving yourself ample room.
 You might also want to invest in an ergonomic desk chair, which is sure to provide more support than the hard-as-a-brick one provided by the school.

 Fluorescent lighting is not only unflattering and unsightly, but it can also cause headaches.
 Try to make the best use of natural light during the daytime and use floor and desk lamps in the evening.
 Compared to overhead fluorescents, “soft white” CFL bulbs create a warm glow and provide amazing ambient lighting.

-Floor space is severely limited in tiny dorm rooms, often requiring creative storage solutions.
-You should absolutely invest in floor risers to maximize under-bed storage.
+Floor space is severely limited in most dorm rooms, often requiring creative storage solutions.
+You should absolutely invest in bed risers to maximize under-bed storage.
 Also consider hanging wall shelves if your school will allow it.

 No matter how dedicated you are to your education, there will be days when studying is the absolute last thing on your mind.
 But, the exams, papers and projects must go on.
 Try to make your study space as comfortable, stylish and “you” as possible.
 Make this your special place—somewhere you’ll want to hang out even when your nose is in a book.